 Before they achieved their historical triple-digit growths, they had a product or a solution that a large number of people really liked and wanted.

-If you’re trying to sell a poor product, stop.
+If you’re trying to sell a poor product, stop and put onus on improving it.
 Even if you have a titanic advertising budget, you’ll be sinking it without hacking any significant growth.
 As Dave McClure puts it in his presentation:

 Do not try to do a viral marketing campaign until your product doesn’t suck, because, what will happen is people will tell other people that your product sucks, so don’t do that.